How to Craft Your Career Pivot: Making Sense of an Unconventional Path

 Why Your Unconventional Path Is Actually Your Superpower

-In a job market that increasingly values adaptability, cross-functional thinking, and creative problem-solving, your non-linear career path gives you something rare: a unique perspective that people who've stayed in one lane simply can't offer.
+In a job market that increasingly values adaptability, cross-functional thinking, and creative problem-solving, a non-linear career path can be a major advantage.

-Most career changers make the same mistake: they try to apologize for or minimize their previous experiences, treating them as winding detours rather than a perfect storm of experiences that beautifully lead them to their exact destination.
+Most professionals navigating a career change make the same mistake: they minimize or apologize for previous roles, treating them like detours instead of foundational experiences that led them here.

 Let’s break down how to relay your story around three key elements: